ccieblogger/netraven/docs/development_logs/postgres-schema-init-refactor/integration_summary.md

 3. Updated email-validator from v1.x to v2.x to support Pydantic v2
 4. Added missing `requests` package required by the GatewayClient

 The container build process is now successful, but we're still resolving startup issues with the initialization script.

+## Architectural Issues Identified

+During debugging of the API container, we discovered significant architectural discrepancies between the current implementation and the intended architecture as defined in the source of truth documentation:

+1. **Role Separation Violation**: The API container is currently implementing device interaction capabilities that should be exclusive to the Device Gateway container according to the architecture documentation.

+2. **NetMiko Integration**: The API container includes direct NetMiko logs and device connector functionality initialization, which contradicts the intended separation of concerns.

+3. **Health Check Failure**: API container health checks are failing because the FastAPI service is not properly binding to the expected port or address.

+4. **Connection Management**: The API container is handling device connections directly instead of delegating to the Device Gateway as defined in the architecture.

+These issues represent a significant deviation from the intended architecture and will need to be addressed in a separate refactoring effort.
+For the current PostgreSQL refactoring project, we recommend proceeding with merging the completed work while noting these architectural issues for future resolution.